 Don’t sleep, Starbucks will call the cops on you.
-Bathrooms are available for public use as a result of an incident where a black man was arrested for using the bathroom.
-Cops had to be called on someone for using the toilet.
-Furthermore, work product can be seen.
 So, hotspot monitoring happens on mobile devices.
-Given, proper netiquette not to think our screen is private.
-Hence, we are in public.
-Other people can see.
+Bathrooms are available for public use as a result of an incident where a black man was arrested for using the it.
+Hence, police officers called on someone for using the toilet.

 Hotspot Monitoring Netiquette For Mobile